Lumiera

 Dark Matter

-Session storage
+Session Storage

 Placements

 Generic mechanism to stitch together media objects.
-Any placement may contain a list of conditions how to locate the placed object, examples being time-absolute/relative, relative to another object, or relative to some specific source media frame.
+Any placement may contain a list of conditions on how to locate the placed object, examples being time-absolute/relative, relative to another object, or relative to some specific source media frame.

 All of the session model contents are attached by placement, forming a large tree.
 Placements are to be resolved to find out the actual position, output and further locational properties of an object.
 Missing placement information is inherited from parent placements in the session tree.
 This causes a lot of relational and locational properties to be inherited from more global settings, unless defined locally at a given object: time reference point, output destination, layering, fade control, audio pan,…